../_images/week1.jpeg

 Presentations will last 7 to 8 minutes for each subtopic and will answer very broadly the following questions: why they think this subtopic is interesting; what is the state of the art in the field; and what are some of the burning questions in the area.
 The presentations will be followed by a few minutes to ask questions about the topic.

-For each subtopic, we will provide a half-page summary and 2-3 articles as introductory reading to help you start on the right foot.
+For each subtopic, we will provide a half-page summary and 2-3 articles as introductory reading to help you get started learning about the topic.
 These will be available in Brightspace.

 When you start reading the subtopics, we advise you not to rush into picking one.
 Try to think of questions you would find interesting in all subtopics.
 Once groups have been formed by the teaching team, you can start narrowing down which topic your group wants to focus on.
-You will work in groups of 3-5 students and will need to develop an idea together.
-Each team will focus on a subtopic, you can merge subtopics or select elements from multiple subtopics.
-The goal is to integrate ideas from all group members not vote between two different ideas.
-The project of the groups will be to understand their subtopic, investigate different aspects of it, identify the stakeholders involved and create a research question and then proposal to investigate it.
+You will work in groups of 4-6 students and will need to develop an idea together.
+The goal is to integrate and build on ideas from all group members, not to vote between two different ideas.
+You can merge subtopics or select elements from multiple subtopics.
+The journey of the groups will be to develop understanding of their subtopic, investigate different aspects of it, and create a research question and then proposal to investigate it.
 Each team is expected to become the expert on their topic.

 Workshop: Scholarly Communication and Critical Reading#